Cutleast/DynamicRaceMenuInterfacePatcher/README.md

 # Description

 This is a dynamic patching tool for the Skyrim mod RaceMenu by expired6978 to work with different ui overhaul mods.
+**No assets or files by the original mod author (expired6978) get redistributed!
+Patching takes place exclusively locally and redistribution of the patched files is strictly prohibited according to expired6978's permissions.**
 The tool requires a compatible patch to work.
 More info on this can be found in the documentation (coming soon!).

 # Features
 - Fully automated patching